EGI-Federation/fedcloud-documentation/source/faq.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Authentication via CLI or API requires a valid Check-in token.
-The `FedCloud Check-in client`_ web allows you to get one as needed.
-Check the `Authentication`_ guide for more information.
+The FedCloud Check-in client allows you to get one as needed.
+Check the authentication guide for more information.

 How can I get the list of the EGI Cloud providers?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^